-Heated, Cooked, or Burnt: A vaguely unpleasant flavor component caused by high- heat processing or prolonged exposure to overheated equipment.
+Heated, Cooked, or Burnt: A vaguely unpleasant flavour component caused by high- heat processing or prolonged exposure to overheated equipment.

-Metallic: Prolonged contact with metal or plastic can cause flavors to leech into the oil.
+Metallic: Prolonged contact with metal or plastic can cause flavours to leech into the oil.

-Zero Fruity Flavor: The absence of a fruity characteristic indicates the oil was stripped of its flavor (including any “off” flavors like the ones above) with solvents and high heat.
+Zero Fruity Flavour: The absence of a fruity characteristic indicates the oil was stripped of its flavour (including any “off” flavours like the ones above) with solvents and high heat.

 This is the process of collecting the olives.
 There are three main ways of doing this: